legal-coders/TREKIDOO/readme.md

 # TREKIDOO
 Welcome to Trekidoo repository.
 Created by Legal Pirates

+https://morning-bastion-77873.herokuapp.com/ You can use this link to view our website.

 ![Homepageimage](readMeImg/Screenshot43.png)

 Download and open the project in any of your favourite editor.